Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 | INTERNAL_ERROR | 500 | 500 | "Internal Error" |

+## Coupons for register/logged in users

-### redemptionToken
+### create

-This method return a temporal generated token to redeem coupons for an user.
-It will be valid 90 seconds by default.
+This method generates coupons for different promotions, identified by its promoToken.
+To be able to create the coupons, the promotion must be valid.
+If everything is correct, the method will return an array of coupons identifiers that will be used to access each coupon detail.

-+ URL: [ENV]/coupons/{version}/redemptionToken
++ URL: [ENV]/coupons/{version}/createUserCoupon
-+ Type: GET
++ Type: POST
 + Header:
   + dcoupon-authorization-apikey: client's API key
   + dcoupon-authorization-method: should always be 'SIGNATURE'